 This annual event provides students in The College of Arts and Sciences the chance to present the results of independent study projects, thesis work, term papers or literary analysis, exhibit their artwork or give literary readings, musical or theatrical performances in a professional setting.
 Students have 10-15 minutes to give an oral presentation, poster presentation, art exhibition or performance.
 The event is held at the John C. Myers Convocation Center.
 The Symposium gives presenters and attendees the opportunity to learn about the work of other students throughout the diverse departments in The College of Arts and Sciences.

-- "An Introduction to the Generalized Rimeann Integral and its Role in the Undergraduate Mathematics Education" by Ryan Bastian.
-Congratulations to Ryan Bastian, whose thesis has been added to the OhioLINK Elecronic Theses & Dissertations Center.
-Ryan's is the 27th Ashland University Honors Thesis to join the more than 90,000 dissertations and theses in the OhioLINK ETD Center.
+- "An Introduction to the Generalized Riemann Integral and its Role in the Undergraduate Mathematics Education" by Ryan Bastian.
+Ryan's thesis has been added to the OhioLINK Elecronic Theses & Dissertations Center.
+Ryan's thesis is also the 27th Ashland University Honors Thesis to join the more than 90,000 dissertations and theses in the OhioLINK ETD Center.

 - "The Dishonest Salesperson Problem" by Grace McCourt

 - "Enhanced Techniques for Performing Base N Arithmetic and Conversion." by Victoria Gruber

 - "A Population Growth Model with Time-Dependent Carrying Capacity" by Paul Pernici